-The bubbles that form in the low-density simulations are noticeably more distorted and aspherical than the edge bubbles in the high-density simulations; this is an expected consequence of having higher-amplitude vacuum fluctuations, which renormalize the effective potential~\eqref{eq:potential} and result in a shallower false vacuum barrier~\cite{Braden:2022odm}.
-A shallower false vacuum also corresponds to thicker bubble walls and faster decay rates.
-In the extreme limit where the barrier vanishes, the system would undergo global spinodal decomposition, rather than forming localized bubbles.
-Here we are still in the regime of having well-defined bubble nucleation events, but can nonetheless see significant deviations from the standard paradigm of extremely rare and highly spherical thin-wall bubbles~\cite{Coleman:1977py,Callan:1977pt}.
-This highlights one of the advantages of the analog experiments and of the real-time lattice simulations: that both allow one to study relativistic bubble nucleation in regimes where the Euclidean description starts to break down.
-In fact, practical limitations on experimental coherence times and numerical runtimes mean that thick-wall bubbles are the \emph{easiest} regime to access with these methods; the very long decay times associated with spherical thin-wall bubbles make them more challenging to access in 2D simulations, and potentially also in the experimental context.
-This issue can always be circumvented using a 1D setup, as the decay rate is parametrically faster in lower dimensions~\cite{Jenkins:2023eez,Jenkins:2023npg}.
+The bubbles that form in the low-density simulations are noticeably more distorted and aspherical than those in the high-density simulations; this is an expected consequence of having higher-amplitude vacuum fluctuations, which renormalize the effective potential~\eqref{eq:phi-potential}, resulting in a shallower false vacuum potential barrier~\cite{Braden:2022odm} and therefore thicker bubble walls and faster decay rates.
+In the limit where the barrier vanishes, the system undergoes global spinodal decomposition rather than forming localized bubbles.
+Here we are still in the regime of well-defined bubble nucleation events, but nonetheless see significant deviations from the standard paradigm of extremely rare and highly spherical thin-wall bubbles~\cite{Coleman:1977py,Callan:1977pt}.
+This highlights an advantage of the analog experiments and real-time lattice simulations: both allow one to study relativistic bubble nucleation in regimes where the Euclidean description breaks down.
+In fact, practical limitations on experimental coherence times and numerical runtimes mean that thick-wall bubbles are the easiest to access with these methods; the long timescales associated with spherical thin-wall bubbles make them more challenging to access in 2D simulations, and potentially also in the experiments.
+Theoretical uncertainties in the nucleation rate~\cite{Braden:2018tky,Braden:2022odm} make it difficult to quantify exactly how far 2D experiments can reach into the thin-wall regime within realistic coherence times (typically $\sim1\,\mathrm{s}~\cite{Pethick:2008bec}$).
+However, this issue can always be circumvented using a 1D setup, for which the decay rate is parametrically faster~\cite{Jenkins:2023eez,Jenkins:2023npg}.
 Future experiments will therefore be able to probe relativistic bubble nucleation across these different regimes, yielding insights into a broad range of cosmological scenarios.